xieyuheng/inner/papers/drafts/semantic-of-de-bruijn-notation.md

 # Example

-- in De Bruijn notation :
+- in de Bruijn notation :
   { M } { N } [u] { P } [v] [w] { Q } z

 - which is equal to (for example) :